malloydata/malloy/packages/malloy/README.md

 ## Do you have any examples?

-You can find a simple example of writing a CLI for executing Malloy queries [here](https://github.com/looker-open-source/malloy/tree/main/demo/malloy-demo-bq-cli)
+You can find a (very) simple example of writing a CLI for executing Malloy queries [here](https://github.com/looker-open-source/malloy/tree/main/demo/malloy-demo-bq-cli)